tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 Whenever you add [an event listener](https://svelte.dev/tutorial/dom-events) in Svelte, Svelte will inject code to add an [event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) and remove it when the DOM fragment is removed from the DOM.

-Try add more event listeners,
+Try adding more event listeners,

 ```svelte
 <h1